benjamin-kraatz/get-next-versions/README.md

   - `["packages/*"]`: Depends on all packages in the packages directory
   - `["packages/ui", "packages/core"]`: Depends on specific packages
   - `["shared/**"]`: Depends on everything in the shared directory

+- `nonScopeBehavior` (optional): Determines the behavior when a commit doesn't have a scope.
+This is the case when commits were made for the root/entire repository.
+Options:
+  - `"bump"` (default): Consider this commit as a version bump
+  - `"ignore"`: Ignore the commit

 ### Git Tags and Version History